An explicit class of Lagrangian surfaces: Introduction

 \quad \textbf{Structure of the paper.} \Cref{Sectio: 2} is devoted to study the geometry of the degree \(3\) rational map $\varphi:A\dashrightarrow \mathbb P^2$.
 In \Cref{Section: 3} we analyze the case of such rational maps on quotients of products of elliptic curves.
 We also show that the hyperelliptic curve of \autoref{ThmB} is nodal of genus $6$.
 In \Cref{Section: 4} we show that the ramification of the resolution of $\varphi$ is a cover of a genus \(6\) smooth hyperelliptic curve and we compute its arithmetic genus and self-intersection.
 In \Cref{Section: 5}, this is the main tool to compute the invariants of $X$ the Galois closure of $\varphi$.
 The last sections are devoted to the study of the geometry of this surface: \Cref{sec:AlbaneseMap} concerns its Albanese map, in \Cref{Section: 7} we show that it is not fibered over curves of positive genus and in \Cref{sec:CanonicalImage} we study its canonical map.

 \quad \textbf{Acknowledgements.} We would like to thank Pietro Pirola for suggesting this project and for numerous fruitful discussions.
 We thank Frederick Campana for interesting discussions on the fundamental group of these surfaces.
 The authors thank Rita Pardini for some interesting comments and questions.
+We thank the referee for several suggestions.